qwindelzorf/game-and-watch-retro-go-sd/README.md

       ![](assets/firmware_update.png)
    - You can start filling the created folders on your sd card with uncompressed roms (in /roms/gb, roms/gbc, roms/nes, ...)

+### Shell Replacement
+   For people who do not want to cut their original shell, Aradia (on Discord) has designed a replacement back shell with SD card access.
+   The 3D printable file can be downloaded [here](https://github.com/sylverb/game-and-watch-retro-go-sd/raw/refs/heads/main/assets/GnW_Zelda_back_shell.stl).

+### Retro-Go-SD Update Steps

+   When there is a new Retro-Go-SD release available on github, to install it, just proceed as described :
+   - Download latest `retro-go_update.bin` from [releases page](https://github.com/sylverb/game-and-watch-retro-go-sd/releases/latest)
+   - Place the file in the root folder of your SD card
+   - Insert SD card and start the console
+   - Once the update is done, you are ready to use new version

 ## Supported Systems